-- 1. I submit for transmission to Congress my report on the study of flood risk management in Selma, Alabama.
+1. I submit for transmission to Congress my report on the study of flood risk management and bank stabilization in Selma, Alabama.
 It is accompanied by the report of the Mobile District Commander.
 This report is an interim response to a resolution of the House of Representatives Committee on Public Works adopted 7 June 1961, which requested review of, "...the report on Alabama-Coosa Branch of Mobile River, Georgia and Alabama, published as House Document No. 66, Seventy-fourth Congress, first, session, with a view to determining the advisability of providing improvements for flood control on Alabama River in Dallas County, Alabama."
-Pre-construction engineering and design (PED) activities for the project, if funded, will continue under the authority contained in Section 1203 of Water Resources Development Act (WRDA) of 2018, which directs that, "...if the Secretary determines that the project is justified in a completed report, may proceed directly to preconstruction planning, engineering, and design of the project." - 2.
-The reporting officers recommend authorizing a plan to reduce damages to historic buildings in the viewshed of the Edmund Pettis Bridge along the Alabama River in downtown Selma and to provide for life safety in the surrounding city Wards.
-The Assistant Secretary of the Army (Civil Works) granted an exemption to the requirement that the U.S. Army Corps of Engineers (USACE) recommend the National Economic Development Plan.
-A least-cost approach was used for formulating, evaluating, and determining the recommended plan, which includes: - a.
-Approximately 1,000 linear feet of soldier-pile wall along the Alabama River in the vicinity of downtown Selma, Alabama with a top elevation of 110-feet North American Vertical Datum of 1988 (NAVD88). - b.
-A flood response plan by which the City of Selma can direct actions to reduce life safety risk in advance of imminent flooding.
-The flood response plan will include: - i. identification of flood prone areas though floodplain mapping of several forecasted stages based on river stage forecasts; - ii. identification of flood fighting actions to reduce impacts;
+The report also responds to Section 1203 of the Water Resources Development Act of 2018, which directed the Secretary to "expedite the completion of a feasibility study for each of the following projects, and if the Secretary determines that the project is justified in a completed report, may proceed directly to preconstruction planning, engineering, and design of the project: (1) Project for riverbank stabilization, Selma, Alabama."
+Pre-construction engineering and design (PED) activities for the project, if funded, will continue under this same authority.

+2. The reporting officers recommend authorizing a plan for bank stabilization measures to reduce damages to historic buildings in the viewshed of the Edmund Pettis Bridge along the Alabama River in downtown Selma and a flood response plan to provide for life safety in the surrounding city wards.
+The Assistant Secretary of the Army (Civil Works) granted an exemption to the requirement that the U.S. Army Corps of Engineers (USACE) recommend the National Economic Development plan.
+A least-cost approach was used for formulating, evaluating, and determining the recommended plan, which includes:

+a.
+Approximately 1,000 linear feet of soldier-pile wall along the Alabama River in the vicinity of downtown Selma, Alabama with a top elevation of 110-feet North American Vertical Datum of 1988 (NAVD88).

+b.
+A flood response plan, to be developed during the PED phase, by which the City of Selma can direct actions to reduce life safety risk in advance of imminent flooding.
+The flood response plan will include:

+i. identification of flood prone areas though floodplain mapping of several forecasted stages based on river stage forecasts;